 - reviewing all proposals for work or alterations to federal heritage buildings and sites through the federal land use, design and transaction approval process

-- managing over 70 designated federal heritage buildings in Canada’s Capital Region, as well as six national historic sites
+- managing over 70 designated federal heritage buildings in the National Capital Region, as well as six national historic sites

 - managing the official residences, which are some of the most significant heritage properties in the country